CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"I never spend a day in idleness; I appropriate even a part of the night for study.
-I do not allow time for sleep but yield to it when I must, and when my eyes are wearied with waking and ready to fall shut, I keep them at their task." - Seneca</p>
+<p>"Men do not care how nobly they live, but only for how long, although it is within the reach of every man to live nobly, but within no man’s power to live long." - Seneca</p>
 <!-- STOIC_QUOTE_END -->